Domestic USA Free Shipping on Retail Orders over $120

 Drawbacks of Cannabis Clones

 While plant clones offer benefits, there are drawbacks that growers should consider.
 The cost associated with maintaining mother plants and propagating clones is relatively higher compared to using seeds.
-Additionally, there is a risk of pests being transmitted through clones, posing threats to plant health and yield.
+Additionally, clones can transmit pests, posing threats to plant health and yield.
 Clones also tend to have shallower root systems and lack the vigor of seed-grown plants, requiring extra attention and care.
 They are more delicate and susceptible to stressors, including pest infestations and changes in light cycles, which can trigger premature flowering.
 These drawbacks highlight the importance of careful consideration and management when utilizing clones in cultivation practices.

 Conclusion